 The Pasta Factory

-This little Italian eatery is regarded by many as the best place to try Italian cuisine in Manchester and as diners walk in they will notice a deli section stocked with freshly made pasta and sauces, which is a luxury here in the UK.
+This little Italian eatery is regarded by many as the best place to try Italian cuisine in Manchester.
+As diners walk in, they will notice a deli section stocked with freshly made pasta and sauces, which is a luxury here in the UK.

 The Pasta Factory is renowned for using traditional family recipes for its pizza, pasta, fish and steak dishes.
 Instead of lasagne and carbonara, customers can try Reginette al Barbera con ragù di cervo and ravioli di prosciutto alla toma di Lanzo.

-Sticking with the international theme, diners at Australasia can try modern Australian cuisine that combines Pacific Rim flavours and European cooking.
+Sticking with the international theme, diners in Australasia can try modern Australian cuisine that combines Pacific Rim flavours and European cooking.

-There is a blend of Indonesian, Southeast Asian and Australia’s strong ties with Japan throughout the menu as diners can try premium Australian fillet steak or duck breast, grilled carrots with wasabi and watercress puree.
+There is a blend of Indonesian, Southeast Asian and Australia’s strong ties with Japan throughout the menu.
+Diners can try premium Australian fillet steak or duck breast, Salmon with wasabi cream cheese, and cucumber.

 Best accessible tours

-Manchester is really easy to get around as there are lots of accessible tours available and here are some of the best.
+Manchester is straightforward to get around as there are lots of accessible tours available, and here are some of the best.

 City Centre Cruises

-Based in Castlefield, Manchester the ship sails through a lock onto the Manchester Ship Canal and then returns to Castlefield.
-During the voyage, visitors can enjoy drinks from a licensed onboard bar with a full waitress service.
+Based in Castlefield, Manchester, the ship sails through a lock onto the Manchester Ship Canal and then returns to Castlefield.
+During the voyage, visitors can enjoy drinks from a licensed onboard bar.

 The cruise is very accessible as there are only three steps up and down onto the boat with handrails and crew on both sides to assist, but there is no wheelchair access.